-The source of the Kupa River is in the National Park Risnjak in Gorski Kotar region.
-It flows through the forest-covered mountain slopes and rich valleys of the park and partly alongside the Croatian-Slovenian border.
-Kupa is known as the longest of the "four rivers of Karlovac City”.
+The source of the Kupa River is in the National Park Risnjak in the Gorski Kotar region.
+It flows through the forest-covered mountain slopes and rich valleys, and partly alongside the Croatian-Slovenian border.
+The Kupa River is known as the longest of the "four rivers of Karlovac City”.

-EQUIPMENT: helmet, life jacket, paddle, long neoprene suit & rain jacket in case of cold weather.
+EQUIPMENT: helmet, life jacket, paddle, one waterproof container per boat for personal items, plus long neoprene suit & rain jacket in case of cold weather.

-Because of its difficulty levels categozired in category I-II, the Kupa River is also suitable for the persons with disabilities and children 7 years and older.
+Because of its difficulty levels classified in category I-II, the Kupa River is also suitable for persons with disabilities and children 7 years and older.